 Again a Baloo example: I recently tried to teach him a new trick: the cup game.
 However, he didn’t understand what he had to do and instead of looking at the cups he was just staring at me and getting really nervous.
 He literally couldn’t focus anymore, he was just totally overwhelmed with what I was asking him to do.

-He can also be emotionally overwhelmed by circumstances such as other dogs, many people, loud noise etc. In that case he’s most likely overstimulated.
+Your dog can also be emotionally overwhelmed by circumstances such as other dogs, many people, loud noise etc. In that case he’s most likely overstimulated.
 Click here to learn more on this topic.

-Or he’s not happy with what you want him to do.
-Like when you’re telling him it’s time to go to bed and he starts being overly dramatic and then running around.
+Another reason can be that he’s not happy with what you want him to do.
+Like when you’re telling him it’s time to go to bed and he starts being overly dramatic.
 Yep, he doesn’t know how to escape your command so he’s just being a fool.
 Maybe it even works…

 He’s over tired

 I’ve just posted an article about 10 signs and symptoms your dog is over tired or exhausted.
-If this is the case, one of the signs can be that your dog starts to become hyper all of a sudden.
+If your dog is over tired or exhausted, one of the signs can be that your dog starts to become hyper all of a sudden.

 The other most common reason is the exact opposite: lack of mental or physical stimulation that leads to dog boredom.

 To be honest, Baloo and I are a very good example for this.
-Being a poodle, he is very smart but also very sensitive.
-So he’s always observing me closely.
+Being a poodle, he’s very smart but also very sensitive.
+So, he’s always observing me closely.
 Whenever I am not really calm or relaxed, Baloo starts to become uneasy.
-As you can imagine, I happen to be stressed, angry, sad or excited every now and then.
-And that’s when Baloo gets really annoying.
+As you can imagine, I happen to be stressed, angry, sad or excited every now and then… And that’s when Baloo gets really annoying.
 He gets overly excited, bouncy and starts whining… Exactly what you need, when you’re stressed yourself!

 This is more of a reason for constant hyper behavior.
 It’s not very likely that this will appear all of a sudden.
 But from that “all of a sudden” it can become more regular, if you react with attention.

 Dogs have different personalities and different energy levels.
 This is mainly due to breed characteristics.
-Poodles and terriers are more active and bouncy by nature than other breeds.
+Poodles and Terriers, for example, are more active and bouncy by nature than other breeds.
 If active breeds don’t get enough mental or physical stimulation, this can very easily lead to hyperactivity and restlessness.
 The 7 best small breed active dogs are the ones that also tend to become hyper the easiest.
 These guys definitely need a lot of exercise!

-However, breed characteristics lead more often to your dog being hyper all the time.
-So this is more of a side note to this post.
-It’s still possible, though, that a high energy breed dog was calm for a while, for whatever reason, and now he actual temperament breaks through.
+Note that breed characteristics lead more often to your dog being hyper all the time.
+So, this is more of a side note to this post.
+It’s still possible, though, that a high energy breed dog was calm for a while, for whatever reason, and now the actual temperament breaks through.
 This then seems to appear “all of a sudden”.